Rdroshan/VideoRetrievalApplication/README.md

 The application is accessible at localhost:8000

 ## APIs exposed
-1. `get-videos` - Gets videos stored in the db in reverse chronological order of publishedAt date time.
+1. `videos` - Gets videos stored in the db in reverse chronological order of publishedAt date time.

     Response contains: title, published_at, description and thumbnail_urls